+Welcome!
 You have found the home of 'Being Me', Fran Hill's blog.
-Browse for a while, have a laugh, and if you like what you read, you'll like my book'Being Miss' which you can order from this site.
-My main website is at www.franhill.co.uk where you'll find pictures of George Clooney and Rufus Sewell.
-I may be lying about that, though.
+Please browse my posts and if you like what you read, you'll enjoy my book 'Being Miss' which you can order from this site.
+My main website is at www.franhill.co.uk.
+Come and visit for more Fran info!

 I bought some jars of pickles at our local Leamington Spa Food Festival last week.
 I felt obliged after I'd tasted all thirty-seven samples.
 Eventually, I had to stop sampling.
 There are only so many 'I-may-buy-this-one' faces one can make and, anyway, the queue behind me stretched back to the M40 and held up traffic.

 The full-size jars cost as much as it would to go and pick my own mangoes in Malaysia, so I opted for a set of four mini-jars costing a fiver.